rejkpp/ramiro.me/content/about/intro.md

 I was born in Suriname, influenced by a Colombian mom, Dutch education, American cartoons, Japanese video games, Caribbean culture, Chinese roots, and a silent dad.

-Work started early.
-Helping in my mom's supermarket,
-working the register, doing admin, selling fireworks.
+I grew up behind the counter at my mom's supermarket, ringing people up, helping with admin, and selling fireworks.
 It was pretty ghetto.
-One time I saw one of the employees swing a machete at a customer.
+One time, I saw one of the employees swing a machete at a customer.

 In a past life,
 I made mojitos behind bars,